 About the project

-The Region of Waterloo plans to reconstruct Arthur Street from Kenning Place to South Street E in Elmira.
+The Region of Waterloo is improving Arthur Street from Kenning Place to South Street E in Elmira.
 This section of Arthur Street includes the downtown core of Elmira and approximately 940 meters north of Church Street, including the Canagagigue Creek bridge.
+The underground infrastructure, road, sidewalks and bridge need to be upgraded, as they have reached the end of their service life.

 Survey